Phishing NG. Bypassing 2FA with Modlishka.

 This blog post is an introduction to the reverse proxy “Modlishka” tool, that I have just released.
 I hope that this software will reinforce the fact that social engineering is a serious threat, and cannot be treated lightly.

-On the page below I will shortly describe how this tool can be used to bypass most of the currently used 2FA authentication schemes.
+On the page below, I will shortly describe how it is possible tool to bypass most of the currently used 2FA authentication schemes, including OTP token interception and post authentication user session hijack.

 Over many years of my penetration testing experience, I have found ‘social engineering’ the easiest and most of effective way to get a proper foothold into the internal network of my customers.
 I know that many APT groups think the same… This is all because one definitely does not need to burn a 0day exploit/s for all of those sophisticated top-notch security defenses that are protecting the perimeter, when often just few e-mails or phone calls will do just perfectly fine to compromise internal infrastructure and companies sensitive data.

-Modlishka was written with an aim to make that second approach (phishing campaigns) as effective as possible.
+Modlishka was written with an aim to make that second approach (ethical phishing campaigns) as effective as possible and to show that current 2FA does not protect well against this form of an attack.

 This tool should be very useful to all penetration testers, that want to carry out an effective phishing campaign (also as part of their red team engagements).